a-shaikh12/aashiya-demo/README.md

 # aashiya-demo
-this is demo for git nd github
+this is demo for git nd github class.